 "The process is moving in the right direction," said Vilaseca to Principal Andrew Paciulli and other members of the administration, about improving education at the Academy School.
 "I sure am happy to be here today."

 Decorative banners welcoming the commissioner adorned the entrance doors.

 Students Jack Price and Olivia Reil, from the sixth grade, gave Vilaseca a tour of the building, visiting a class from every grade.

 "It was great to have both the commissioner and the superintendent here.
 Our students just love the fact that both of them came.
 It made them excited and proud," Paciulli said after the visit.
 "Our teachers were really excited to get the recognition for their hard work and their unparalleled success."

 The commissioner's message was clear: To continue helping children with special needs, and at the same time address how students would continue to progress through their K-6 elementary school experience at Academy School.
 Improving special education instruction and early prevention of learning disabilities were items of interest on Vilaseca's list.

 Students at the school, if they are falling behind or show signs of needing extra attention, receive interventions of extended learning, which entail sessions that occur in the morning before school, in the afternoon during recess and after school.
-The commissioner said the model puts focus on making no excuses and making sure all students could read by the time they are in third grade.

 One tour stop included the special education room where the STEP program takes place.
 In use for three to four years, STEP is a behavioral intervention program that helps keep special-ed students in the mainstream classroom, Paziulli said.
 These are children who may have been in specialized programs outside the school or not been able to stay in the regular, mainstream classroom if the program didn't exist.